Wikinaut/bigmap/README.md

 ## Usage
 * configure map setting in ```settings.ini``` file:
-    * source : tile server url, with placeholders for x,y and zoom
+    * tileserver : tile server url, with placeholders for x,y and zoom
     * dest : destination directory on disk where the map will be saved
     * tilestore : local tilestore directory
     * zoom : zoom setting, more zoom=more tiles